What Are Closing Costs When Buying A Home

 • Property Taxes: Depending on your location and billing cycle, you may need to prepay several months of property taxes at closing.

-How To Manage These Cost
+How To Manage These Costs

 You are legally entitled to receive a Loan Estimate from your lender within three days of applying for a mortgage, which will give you a transparent, itemized breakdown of exactly how much cash you will need.